 Consuming coriander seed and powder does this by stimulating digestive juices and strengthening "digestive fire" without increasing heat or aggravating Pitta constitutions.

 Famous in the Ayurvedic three spice tea blend referred to as CCF Tea, a combination of Cumin, Coriander and Fennel seed.
 CCF Tea is used to balance digestion and normal breakdown of "ama" or natural toxins.

 Ground powders also make a great addition to a kitchari spice blend when undertaking a dietary cleansing protocol.
 This cleansing aspect goes along with coriander seeds' claimed benefits for weight loss.
 Like cumin, it is prepared as a cooled tea called "dhania water" for such purposes.

 Ground coriander is used in preparing various dishes worldwide and is a traditional ingredient in East Indian curry powder blends.

 This is because it has a variety of unique flavors and offers a balancing component to many of the heating spices.

 Other umbellifer seed spices, like coriander, that are classified by their umbrella-shaped lacey flowers include dill, fennel and caraway.
-These are seeds are also favored when pickling vegetables or making homemade sauerkraut.
+These seeds are also favored when pickling vegetables or making homemade sauerkraut.

 The essential oils in the seeds or ground powders inhibit meat-spoiling organisms and help to prevent animal fat rancidity.
 Today, they're widely used to spice sausages as well as many cultural meat-based dishes.

 Coriander has a long history of use as an ingredient in brewing beer in certain parts of Europe.
-The seeds are also used to flavor alcoholic drinks and likewise popular in herbal liquors like gin and absinthe.
+The seeds are also used to flavor alcoholic drinks and are likewise popular in herbal liquors like gin and absinthe.